 12.1 Google’s Data Protection Team.
 Android Enterprise’s Data Protection Team can be contacted at email@example.com (and/or via such other means as Google may provide from time to time).

 12.2 Google’s Processing Records.
-Customer acknowledges that Google is required under the GDPR to: (a) collect and maintain records of certain information, including the name and contact details of each processor and/or controller on behalf of which Google is acting and, where applicable, of such processor’s or controller's local representative and data protection officer; and (b) make such information available to the supervisory authorities.
+Google will keep appropriate documentation of its processing activities as required by the GDPR.
+Customer acknowledges that Google is required under the GDPR to: (a) collect and maintain records of certain information, including (i) the name and contact details of each processor and/or controller on behalf of which Google is acting and, where applicable, of such processor’s or controller’s local representative and data protection officer, and (ii) if applicable under the relevant SCC’s, Customer’s supervisory authority; and (b) make such information available to any supervisory authorities.
 Accordingly, if the GDPR applies to the processing of Customer Personal Data, Customer will, where requested, provide such information to Google via the Admin Console or other means provided by Google, and will use the Admin Console or such other means to ensure that all information provided is kept accurate and up-to-date.

-Notwithstanding anything else in the Agreement, the total liability of either party towards the other party under or in connection with Terms will be limited to the maximum monetary or payment-based amount at which that party’s liability is capped under the Agreement (for clarity, any exclusion of confidentiality or indemnification claims from the Agreement’s limitation of liability will not apply to claims under the Agreement relating to the Data Protection Legislation).
+13.1 Total Liability.
+Notwithstanding anything else in the Agreement, the total combined liability of either party and its affiliates towards the other party under or in connection with Terms will be limited to the maximum monetary or payment-based amount at which that party’s liability is capped under the Agreement (for clarity, any exclusion of confidentiality or indemnification claims from the Agreement’s limitation of liability will not apply to claims under the Agreement relating to the European Data Protection Legislation or Non-European Data Protection Legislation).
 Nothing in this Section 13 (Liability) will exclude or limit either party’s liability for: death or personal injury resulting from its negligence or the negligence of its employees or agents; fraud or fraudulent misrepresentation; or matters for which liability cannot be excluded or limited under applicable law.

 14. Effect of These Terms